 Both collagen and whey contribute to your overall protein intake that will support muscle building.
 However, whey is a complete protein and a great source of BCAAs, which help stimulate muscle protein synthesis.

 Whey provides important amino acids for muscle protein synthesis, which is important for injury recovery.
-Collagen provides not only protein, but specific amino acids that may help repair joint or tissue injuries.
+Collagen supplements provide not only protein, but specific amino acids that may help repair joint or tissue injuries.

 Bone and Joint Health

-If you’re looking for the most amino acids, whey is the best option.
-If you’re looking for a better source of BCAAs, whey wins again.
-If you’re looking for the amino acids you need to support collagen production and things like joint or skin health, go for collagen.
+If you're looking for the most amino acids, whey is the best option.
+If you're looking for a better source of BCAAs, whey wins again.
+If you're looking for the amino acids you need to support collagen production and to relieve joint pain or to support healthy skin, go for collagen protein.

 Winner: It depends

-Collagen provides structure and improves the permeability of the intestinal lining.
-Supplemental collagen is also a little easier on the digestive system than whey for most people.
+Collagen peptides provide structure and improves the permeability of the intestinal lining.
+Collagen supplements are also a little easier on the digestive system than whey for most people.

-Like the gut, collagen is the type of protein that provides structure in the skin.
+Like the gut, collagen is the type of structural protein in human skin.
 It improves elasticity and hydration, and helps with wound healing.